talmonf/kombuchify.github.io/docs/2nd-fermentation.md

     - For fruits, slice them so that they fit into the opening of the [bottle](/equipment#bottles-for-storing-kombucha).

 3. Put your ingredients into the bottle.
-Using a whisk might be very handy here.
+Using a funnel might be very handy here.

 4. Leave the bottle to ferment for 2 to 3 days.